freakNewton/CmyPlot/README.md

   <tr style="background: #010203;">
     <td valign="left">
-      <p style="color: #FF7A59"> 5.For table, you could use
+      <p style="color: #FF7A59"> 5.You have an option to upload your csv file
-      filters to sort the data as you want
+        by Drag and drop or click
       </p>
       <a href="./docs/images/table.png">
         <img src="./docs/images/table.png">